unruhe73/check-mysql-db-structure/usage.md

 The `main.py` script uses the python class `CheckMySQLDB` defined in the file `check_mysql_db.py`.

-This is a starting point for the script to work:
+These are the pre-conditions for the script to work:

-1. I have a local database `example_db` stored into the server and I'm not sure it's correct.
+1. You have a local database `example_db` stored into the server and I'm not sure it's correct.
-2. I have an SQL file reference for the database and I know it's correct (in the example is `correct_example_db.sql` but you can name it as you wish).
+2. You have an SQL file reference for the database and I know it's correct (in the example is `correct_example_db.sql` but you can name it as you wish).
 3. You need mysqlclient python package installed: `pip install mysqlclient` or use directly the one from you Linux distro.

 `python-mysqlclient` is available on [github.com here](https://github.com/PyMySQL/mysqlclient).